Daylily-Informatics/daylily/README.md

 The following will submit jobs to the slurm scheduler on the headnode, and spot instances will be spun up to run the jobs (modulo limits imposed by config and quotas).

 First, create a working directory on the `/fsx/` filesystem.

+> init daylily, activate an analysis profile, set genome, stage an analysis_manigest.csv and run a test workflow.
 ```bash
 # create a working analysis directory
 mkdir -p /fsx/analysis_results/ubuntu/init_test